Michael Les Benedict

 Professor Benedict is a recognized authority in Anglo-American constitutional and legal history, the history of civil rights and liberties, the federal system and the Civil War and Reconstruction.
-His The Impeachment and Trial of Andrew Johnson (1973) and A Compromise of Principle: Congressional Republicans and Reconstruction (1975) are standard reading for students of the Civil War and Reconstruction.
-He has authored a widely used textbook on American constitutional history, The Blessings of Liberty (1996, rev. ed.
-2005), a companion Sources in American Constitutional History (1996), and a reader in Reconstruction History, The Fruits of Victory: Alternatives in Restoring the Union, 1865-1877 (1975, rev. ed.
+His The Impeachment Trial of Andrew Johnson (1973) and A Compromise of Principle: Congressional Republicans and Reconstruction (1975) are standard reading for students of the Civil War and Reconstruction.
+He has authored a widely used textbook on American constitutional history, The Blessings of Liberty (1996, 3d ed.
+2017), a companion Sources in American Constitutional History (1996; 2d ed.
+2018), and a reader in Reconstruction History, The Fruits of Victory: Alternatives in Restoring the Union, 1865-1877 (1975, rev. ed.
 1986).
-He also prepared the American Historical Association's bicentennial essay on the history of American civil liberty, Civil Rights and Liberties (1987) and co-editedThe History of Ohio Law (2004).
+He wrote on Civil Rights and Liberties (1987) for the American Historical Association's series of Bicentennial Essays on the Constitution and Political Parties and the Constitution (2015) for its series of New Essays on American Constitutional History.
+He has also co-edited The History of Ohio Law (2004).